-We hire professional actors, and work under the M-BAT contract with Actors’ Equity, and the New Media agreement with SAG-AFTRA.
+We hire union and non-union actors, and work under the M-BAT contract with Actors’ Equity, and the New Media agreement with SAG-AFTRA.

 We attend the Theatre Bay Area General Auditions.
 We list show-specific casting calls on the Actors Equity hotline, and/or with Theatre Bay Area, and through Bay Area theater facebook groups.
 We tend to have open call auditions every other year, which are listed with Actors’ Equity.

 AlterTheater believes in identity conscious casting, and since our inception we have actively cast to challenge rather than reinforce stereotypes.
 We also believe in economic equity and addressing systemic inequities by offering AEA contracts first to women over 50 and to BIPOC actors.

 Our policy is to cast first from within our artistic ensemble.

 Did you miss the deadline?
 Email firstname.lastname@example.org for assistance.

 Decolonization Stories Commission, a joint program of La Lengua Teatro en Español and AlterTheater.
 Commissioned playwrights will join a 12-week playwright residency (modeled after AlterLab First Acts), meeting weekly beginning in April 2022, to each write a one-act play.
 Plays will be workshopped in Summer 2022, and be publicly presented as part of La Lengua's 2022/2023 season.

 Performance Places: AlterTheater performs in places where people are.
 Pre-pandemic, we performed mainly in storefronts in downtown pedestrian shopping districts, with the windows clear, so passersby could “window shop” theater.